 The liver is one of the largest organs in the body.
 It has four lobes and fills the upper right side of the abdomen inside the rib cage.
-The liver has many important functions, including:
+Three of the many important functions of the liver are:

-- Filtering harmful substances from the blood so they can be passed from the body in stools and urine.
+- To filter harmful substances from the blood so they can be passed from the body in stools and urine.

-- Making bile to help digest fats from food.
+- To make bile to help digest fats from food.

-- Storing glycogen (sugar), which the body uses for energy.
+- To store glycogen (sugar), which the body uses for energy.

 Anatomy of the liver.
 The liver is in the upper abdomen near the stomach, intestines, gallbladder, and pancreas.
 The liver has four lobes.
 Two lobes are on the front and two small lobes (not shown) are on the back of the liver.